exoscale/yummy/README.md

 (spec/def ::config (spec/keys :req-un [::http ::logging ::database])) (yummy.config/load-config {:program-name :mydaemon :spec ::config})
 ```

+A spec might consist of conformers that coerce values while validating them.
+It
+gives you a chance to coerce basic YAML types to complex ones, e.g. parse a date
+from a string.

 Yummy will look for a configuration-file path in the
 `mydaemon.configuration` system property or the